slooops/asdf/README.md

-# To Actually Run the Storybook run:
+# To Run the Storybook run:

 `ng run angular-latest:storybook`.
 This should open `http://localhost:6006/`